z3y/UdonBakeryAdapter/README.md

-experimantal
+How to use SH and RNM:

-how to use:
+Drag the UdonBakeryAdapter prefab in the scene, properties get filled automatically on world build.

-drag the prefab in the scene,
+#
-properties get filled automatically on build
+Also includes Bakery Volume trigger and recivier, similar to bakery c# scripts ported to udon